shibatch/nofreelunch/README.md

 including the maintainers, should do is to preserve evidence and to report any ongoing illegal activity related to the project to the public authorities.

+Even if the code of conduct can restrict some actions of members, it is only on the web pages related to the project.
+The mere maintainers of an OSS project do not have the authority to tell project participants what to or not to say on social networking sites unrelated to the project.

 Banning a member in a project should be done out of necessity in order to defend the project, not to punish the member.
 Maintainers are not